2025 Kente Graduation Ceremony

 What is this event?

-The Kente Graduation Ceremony recognizes and celebrates the diversity of all graduating seniors who self-identify as having a diverse ethnic background.
-The ceremony provides a platform to acknowledge the personal journey and academic achievements of the graduates, notably their determination and resilience to persist, excel, and graduate.
+The Kente Graduation ceremony recognizes and celebrates the diversity of all graduating seniors and their contribution to the values of diversity, equity, inclusion, and social justice.
+The ceremony provides a platform to acknowledge the personal journey and academic achievements of the graduates, notably their determination and resilience to persist, excel and graduate.
 Each graduate receives a Kente cloth during the ceremony to wear at commencement.
 The donning of the Kente stole celebrates excellence, achievement, overcoming adversity, and prestige.
-Students who contribute to fostering the values of diversity, equity, inclusion, and social justice at the University are also welcome to attend and support their peers.

 What does the Kente stole represent?